QR codes can be generated in spreadsheets with a special

 Use our template

-To make things easier, we’ve created a Google Sheets QR code template.
-This spreadsheet automatically generates QR codes for URLs and other data you put in Column A.
+To make things easier, we’ve created template spreadsheets.
+These spreadsheets automatically generate QR codes for URLs and other data you put in Column A.

-Open the sheet and go to File > Make a copy in order copy to your own Google Drive and start generating QR codes.
+File > Make a copy in order copy it to your own Google Drive and start generating QR codes.

 Customize the QR code